Accountable Care Organizations (ACO)

 Quality Improvement training such as the following:

-Consider other efficiency or quality improvement trainings to address performance issues related to the following:
+Consider other efficiency or quality improvement training to address performance issues related to the following:

 |F. Systems performance training in support of ACO or shared savings related initiatives||

 Hospitals interested in systems performance training should consider adopting a framework approach in transitioning to value-based system planning such as one of the following:

 Training hardware/software that supports the application and implementation of telehealth and/or telemedicine.
 This does NOT include telecommunications.
 Tablets and hardware/software investments are allowed if they are used by staff to improve operational efficiencies and telehealth services.